jsliacan/flagmatic-w/README.md

     $ sage -python inspect_certificate.py cert.js --stability 24/625 "3:12" "5:1223344551" cert_tau.js

-Check the output, it indicates if conditions of the Theorem 7.1 are met.
+Check the output, it indicates if conditions of the Theorem 7.1 in bla-bla are met.